Matt-Moran/Matt-Moran/README.md

 Currently, I am tutoring software development and introductory classes with the Providence College Math and Computer Science Department.
 These classes work with Python and C++, enabling me to solidify my understanding of various concepts within these languages while simultaneously teaching them to others.
 I take pride in contributing to the growth of the CS community at my school, and I wish to do so for the rest of my time at Providence College.

+This summer, I am excited to be interning with the Payment Integrity team at the Blue Cross and Blue Shield of Rhode Island.

 A few projects that I have worked on over the past few years are included on this page.
 Feel free to copy any code for your own usage.